SmartPracticeschool/llSPS-INT-1220-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

- "Intelligent Customer Help Desk With Smart Document Understanding"

-● Project Summary :-
-In this developer code pattern,we use the typical customer care chatbot experience but instead of relying on predefined response,our dialog will provide a hook that can call out to other IBM Watson services for additional sources of information.In our case,it will be an owner manual that has been updated into Watson Discovery.
+ llSPS-INT-1220-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding
+Intelligent Customer Helpdesk with Smart Document Understanding.
+This repository contains the Node-Red flow of the chatbot developed using various IBM Watson Services for backend and Node-Red for front end.

-The typical customer care chatbot can answer simple questions,such as store locations and hours,direction,and maybe even making appointments.when question falls outside of the scope of the pre-determined question isn't valid or offer to speak to a real person.
+The typical customer care chatbot can answer simple questions, such as store locations and hours, directions, and maybe even making appointments.
+When a question falls outside of the scope of the pre-determined question set, the option is typically to tell the customer the question isn’t valid or offer to speak to a real person.
-In this code pattern,we walk you through a working example of a web app that utilizes multiple Watson services to create a better customer care experience.
-Using the Watson Discovery Smart Doument Understanding(SDU) feature,we will enhance the Discovery model so that queries will be better focused to only search the most relevant information found in a typical owner's manual
-Using Watson Assistant,we will use a standard customer care dialog to handle a typical conversation between a customer and a company representative.when a customer question involves operation of a product,the Assistant dialog will communicate with the Discovery service using a webhook.
-The webhook will be created by defining a web action using IBM Cloud Function.

-In summary,this code pattern will:
-‣ Create a customer care dialog skill in Watson Assistant ‣ Use Smart Document Understanding to build an enhanced Watson Discovery collection ‣ Create an IBM Cloud Function web action that allow Watson Assistant to post queries to Watson Discovery

-• Project Requirements :-
-‣ Pre Defined customer care dialog
-‣ Owner's manual

-• Functional Requirement :-
-‣IBM Cloud Function
-‣IBM Watson Assistant
+In this project, there will be another option.
+If the customer question is about the operation of a device, the application shall pass the question onto Watson Discovery Service, which has been pre-loaded with the device’s owners manual.
+So now, instead of “Would you like to speak to a customer representative?” we can return relevant sections of the owners manual to help solve our customers’ problems.
+So unless and untill customer specifically asks for a customer representative the bot will try to solve all your queries.

+To take it a step further, the project shall use the Smart Document Understanding feature of Watson Discovery to train it on what text in the owners manual is important and what is not.
+This will improve the answers returned from the queries.
+Then using Watson actions as webhook, Watson Discovery can be integrated with Watson assistant.
+Finally using Node-Red, Watson assistant can be integrated with a web UI.
+This UI can then be used to connect with Watson assistant and chat with it.

-‣IBM Watson Discovery
+In Watson Discovery I have used the ecobee3_userguide.
-‣Node red

-• Technical Requirement :-
-‣Python

-• Project Deliverables :-
-The code pattern provide excellent results.The chatbot provide answer to queries which fall out of pre determined questions

-• Project Schedule :-
-‣4 week